Garlic Butter Orange Shrimp

 Sear the shrimp

-Heat a large stainless or cast-iron skillet over medium-high until hot, then add the 2 tablespoons butter for the shrimp and let it foam.
+Heat a large skillet over medium-high heat, then add 2 tablespoons butter and let it melt until foamy.

 -